SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 	openPitstopMFD: *openHotkey*; closePitstopMFD: *closeHotkey*

-With the plugin parameter *pitstopSettings:* you can supply a list of the settings, you want to tweak from your hardware controller, when the "Pitstop" mode is active.
+With the plugin parameter *pitstopCommands:* you can supply a list of the settings, you want to tweak from your hardware controller, when the "Pitstop" mode is active.
 For most settings, you can supply either one binary or two unary controller function to control the setting, depending on the available buttons or dials.
 For *stepped* settings (for example tyre pressure and fuel amount) you can supply an additional argument to define the number of increments you want change in one step.

-	pitstopSettings: *setting1* *settingFunction1* [*settingSteps1*],
+	pitstopCommands: *setting1* *settingFunction1* [*settingSteps1*],
 					 *setting2* *settingFunction2* [*settingSteps2*], ...

 See the following table for the supported settings.